honzukka/package-explorer/README.md

 )
 ```

-Package names are unique, so they can serve as good hash map keys (at least when working with single files).
-Hash maps in general are great for fast element access which is what we need when the user navigates between packages.
-The ES6 [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) object can also be sorted which is useful for displaying packages in alphabetical order.
+* Package names are unique, so they can serve as good hash map keys (at least when working with single files).
+Hash maps in general are great for fast element access which is what we need when the user navigates between packages and when computing **reverse dependencies**.
+The ES6 [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) object can also be sorted which is useful for displaying packages in **alphabetical order**.

-Dependencies are stored in nested array because it makes them easier to render in groups which contain alternate dependencies.
+* Dependencies are stored in nested array because it makes them easier to render in groups which contain alternate dependencies.

 ### :factory: Parser

-Parser is completely separated from the user interface as it only receives a file content string from the data module and returns parsed data to it.

-Because it is a critical part of the app, it comes with a set of unit tests ([`parser.test.js`](../master/src/back_end/parser.test.js)).
-These tests follow the [Syntax of control files](https://www.debian.org/doc/debian-policy/ch-controlfields.html) of the Debian Policy Manual.
-They were written before the parser itself.
-They do not test the main public parsing function, but smaller parts of the parser instead.
-This is to keep the number of tests relatively low and to have each test correspond to one part of the syntax definition.
-As a result, the parser needs to expose its private functions as well.
-This is a necessary tradeoff.
+*The section [Syntax of control files](https://www.debian.org/doc/debian-policy/ch-controlfields.html) of the Debian Policy Manual applies to the input data.*
+* A set of **unit tests** ([`parser.test.js`](../master/src/back_end/parser.test.js)) was written before the parser itself to test for each aspect of the syntax definition.
+* The parser has to expose private functions so that they can be tested.
+This drawback is outweighed by the fact that there can be fewer tests and that each test can directly address a specific aspect of the syntax definition.
+It also opens the possibility for the parser code to be shaped by the structure of the tests which is a good thing because the tested behaviour is really what we want.

 ### :computer: User Interface

-*Package explorer needs to show a list of packages with clickable items.*
+*The index page lists installed packages alphabetically with package names as links.*
 * Each package is a button, so that a large list of packages doesn't take up too much space and so that packages are easy to click.
-* This list of buttons is fed from a state variable which contains keys of the [Map](#european_castle-architecture) and is updated whenever a new file is loaded.
+* This list of buttons is fed from `App.state.packageNames` state variable which contains keys of the (alphabetically ordered) [Map](#european_castle-architecture) and is updated whenever a new file is loaded.

-*When clicking a package, the user can see information about it.*
+*When following each link, you arrive at a piece of information about a single package.*
 * Information is shown in a [modal](https://getbootstrap.com/docs/4.0/components/modal).
-This way everything can be kept in a single page and the (potentially very large) list of packages doesn't have to re-render when, say, a collapsible is opened.
+This way everything can be kept in a single page and the (potentially very large) list of packages doesn't have to re-render every time the user click a package (as it would when, say, a collapsible was opened).
-* The modal is fed from a state variable containing current package data.
-This data is fetched from the [Map](#european_castle-architecture) whenever a button is clicked and the modal shows only when this state variable changes.
+* The modal is fed from `App.state.currentPackageInfo` state variable.
+This variable is updated from the [Map](#european_castle-architecture) whenever a button is clicked and the modal shows only when the variable changes.

+*The dependencies and reverse dependencies should be clickable and the user can navigate the package structure by clicking from package to package.*
+* All the package buttons in the modal need to do is to have a callback which updates `App.state.currentPackageInfo` accordingly.

 ### :hammer: Extensions/Improvements